-- Draw a picture of your grandma or grandfather or someone else in your family.
+Draw a picture of your grandma or grandfather, or your parents or brother or sister or aunty or uncle or someone else in your family.
 What is special about them?
 What are the things you love about them?
 Write under it the sorts of activities they like.
 Are there special activities that you enjoy together?
+Describe them.

-Describe them. - Create an acrostic poem out of the name you have for them and list all the things you love about them, making sure that each starts with a letter of their name.
+Create an acrostic poem out of the name you have for them and list all the things you love about them, making sure that each starts with a letter of their name.
 Feel free to add lots of illustrations!